btruhand/blog/_posts/2020-06-07-reflecting-on-racism.md

 Sometimes in dealing with others' experience, our mind starts churning.
 We start to rationalize others' experience try in the name of objectivity and critical thinking to break down experience into minute facts, of which is formed through our own understanding.
-In doing so, when our understanding and experience is mismatch with the reality experienced by the other, we are start to question the legitimacy of their claims.
+In doing so, when our understanding and experience is mismatch with the reality experienced by the other, we start to question the legitimacy of their claims.
 As I underwent reflection for this post, countless times I have done this myself, putting myself at the seat and lens of rationality.
 The progress of science have put a moral (or at least goodness) pedestal for objectivity, the analytical mind, the scientist within us.